Published online May 27, 2023. doi: 10.4240/wjgs.v15.i5.931

 Published online: May 27, 2023

-A noninvasive biomarker with high diagnostic performance is urgently needed for the early diagnosis of colorectal cancer (CRC).
+A noninvasive biomarker with high diagnostic performance is urgently needed for the early clinical diagnosis of CRC.